Prevent Endpoint Payment Fraud

 In today's highly connected digital environment, cyberattacks are a seemingly everyday occurrence that threatens everyone's financial security.
-But what about banks and the financial institutions that participate in the clearing and settlement of large electronic value transfers, also known as wholesale payments?
-Are they vulnerable to the same types of fraud as businesses and individuals?
+But are banks and the financial institutions that participate in the clearing and settlement of large electronic value transfers, also known as wholesale payments, vulnerable to the same types of fraud as businesses and individuals?

 What is the wholesale payment system?